Implementing Sophos Firewall TLS Inspection Correctly

 Any - Services: often

-Anyfor the start, because SSL/TLS can also be detected on other TCP ports - Websites / Categories: optionally restrict
+Anyto start, as SSL/TLS can also be recognized on other TCP ports - Websites / Categories: optionally restrict

-Sophos explains that SSL/TLS Inspection Rules can detect SSL/TLS connections on any TCP port.
+SSL/TLS Inspection Rules can recognize TLS connections outside the classic HTTPS port.
 The rules are processed from top to bottom.
-Specific rules should therefore be placed above general rules.
+Specific exceptions and pilot rules should therefore be above general decrypt rules, otherwise, it will be difficult to understand later why a connection was decrypted or exempted.

 Exclusion Lists